 Program overview

-The Cabinetmaking and Furniture Technician program is an Ontario College Diploma that spans a compressed 42-week format.
-This intensive program equips students with essential skills and techniques for a successful career in the cabinetmaking and woodworking industry.
-Classes are conducted at the Algonquin Centre for Construction Excellence, where students have access to state-of-the-art facilities and modern industry-standard equipment.
-The curriculum emphasizes both traditional joinery and advanced technology, ensuring that graduates are well-prepared for various roles in the industry.
+Learn in state-of-the-art facilities.
+The two-year Cabinetmaking and Furniture Technician Ontario College Diploma program, compressed in a 42-week format, prepares you with the skills and techniques necessary to get started in the industry.
+This program is a highly intensive but rewarding journey for those seeking a hands-on career in the cabinetmaking and woodworking industry.
+All classes take place at the Algonquin Centre for Construction Excellence, where students use modern industry-standard equipment and tools.
+You learn both traditional joinery and advanced technology used in the industry today.

 Program structure

 The Cabinetmaking and Furniture Technician program is designed to be completed in a 42-week timeframe, which is equivalent to three semesters.
-The program structure includes:
+This intensive program structure allows students to gain practical experience and theoretical knowledge in a condensed period.
+The program is primarily lab-based, with approximately 60% of the curriculum focused on hands-on learning.

-- Options for students to participate in a co-op version of the program, available two terms prior to the first co-op work term, subject to availability.
+Students have the option to apply for a co-op version of the program, which allows them to gain real-world experience in the industry.
+This co-op opportunity is available to qualified students two terms prior to their first co-op work term, subject to availability.

 Featured Experiences

-The Cabinetmaking and Furniture Technician program offers several unique features that enhance the learning experience:
+The Cabinetmaking and Furniture Technician program offers a variety of unique experiences that enhance the learning process:

 Career Options